Intervue/Data-structures-algorithms-for-interviews/README.md

 - double linked list insertion all points and deletion
 - hash table implementation used in linked list after hashing is done
 - program to add, mult, subtract two numbers stored in two different linked list and store the result in another linked list
+- storing addresses of a linked list in hash table
+- storing addresses of a linked list in stack and doing operations

 ### General Questions